-If you think you'll retire earlier or later than the Plan's normal retirement age (65 or your SPA if you were auto-enrolled), you should select your intended retirement age online.
+If you think you'll retire earlier or later than the Plan's normal retirement age (age 65), you should select your intended retirement age online.
 You won't be obliged to retire then, but if you are invested in a Lifestyle investment strategy, this is the age used to work out when to move your investments as you get older.
 See page 21 for more details about Lifestyle.